solidrock/arcgis-runtime-samples-java/symbology/custom-dictionary-style/README.md

 ## About the data

+The renderer uses symbols from a custom dictionary style to show unique symbols based on several feature attributes.
 The custom [restaurant style file](https://arcgisruntime.maps.arcgis.com/home/item.html?id=751138a2e0844e06853522d54103222a) is downloaded automatically from an ArcGIS Online portal item.
 The symbols it contains were created using ArcGIS Pro.
 The logic used to apply the symbols comes from an Arcade script embedded in the stylx file (which is a SQLite database), along with a JSON string that defines expected attribute names and configuration properties.
 For information about creating your own custom dictionary style, see the open source [dictionary-renderer-toolkit](https://esriurl.com/DictionaryToolkit).

 The style is applied to a dataset showing a subset of [restaurants in Redlands, CA](https://services2.arcgis.com/ZQgQTuoyBrtmoGdP/arcgis/rest/services/Redlands_Restaurants/FeatureServer).